-In chapter two of the book of Isaiah, we saw how God's people chose to worship the things that they had made and to turn their back on God.
+In chapter two, we saw how God's people chose to worship the things that they had made and to turn their back on God.
 Now, Isaiah starts to describe God's answer to this rebellion.
 The people had forgotten that it was God who sustained them and now they were going to see the effects.
 Isaiah was basically telling the people that, since they wanted to run their own lives, they were on their own.
 The same is true of us today as most people are going around ignoring the fact that God created all things and not allowing God to lead them.

 Isaiah describes the nation after God removes his favor from them.
 It is a time when people without wisdom (children) lead them.
 They will search for a leader to get them out of their situation but no man can do so.
 It sounds very similar to our situation in the world today.
 Each election cycle, the people search for hope in another man and his promises but, in the end, nothing will change until the hearts of the people turn back to God and his ways.